willium/exit-polls/README.md

 ```

 Runs an initial build, listens on your files changes, rebuilds them when necessary
-and automagically reloads the browser!
+and should reload the browser.

 ```bash
 gulp watch
 ```
-Open http://localhost:8080/ to access the visualisation

 ## Story Board